You won’t be entitled to any compensation, as the reason for the holiday not continuing is outside the control of us, the Tour Operator.

 Q. What is Goa’s smoking policy?

 In 2000 Goa introduced a smoking ban in public places which includes enclosed restaurants, bars and hotel reception areas.

 As well as a full British passport valid for at least 6 months after the planned date of return from your holiday, all British citizens are required to have a visa when travelling to India.
-You can apply for a visa up to 3 months before you are due to arrive into India or an e-visa up to 1 month before travel.
 For more information, please visit https://www.goaexperience.co.uk/visa-requirements

 Many hotels in Goa have Wi-Fi access, usually in the reception area although some do have access in the rooms.
 There may be a charge locally for this access.